 On top of maintenance and storage, you may want to factor in insurance.
 (This usually isn’t something you have to worry about with more traditional assets.)

-If you got yourself a high-value art piece, you’ll want to think about insuring it in case of potential theft or damage.
-If you’re planning on keeping the artwork in your home, just know that it may be not be covered by your homeowner insurance policy.
+If you own a high-value art piece, you’ll want to think about insuring it in case of potential theft or damage.
+If you’re planning on keeping the artwork in your home, be aware that it may not be covered by your homeowners insurance policy.

 Depending on the value of your collection, you may have to take out a fine art policy from an insurance company that specializes in art insurance.
 And insurance companies may require you to get an appraisal every three to five years (a potential recurring cost to consider).